FAQ

 Due to the scope of the anticipated work, the project will be divided into phases:

-1. A new building will house emergency, intensive care and day care services, as well as medical, surgical and palliative care units, including the outpatient palliative care clinic.
+1. A new building will house emergency, intermediate care and medical day centre services, as well as medical, surgical and palliative care units, including the outpatient palliative care clinic.

 2. Upgrades will be made to the historic building, including the medical device reprocessing unit (MDRU), the endoscopy suite, outpatient clinics and the specimen collection center.